 5. One (1) professional reference: During this online process, you will be asked to provide information about your reference.
 The electronic process will prompt your reference to submit a signed reference letter.
 Your letter must meet the following criteria: One letter of reference from your PRESENT direct supervisor or a university faculty member.
 A supervisor who (a) is currently administratively certified by Montana Office of Public Instruction or other equivalent state agency; AND (b) currently acts as direct supervisor for the candidate.
 Or a university faculty member who currently acts as an advisor or faculty member of the candidate’s program of study.
 Any applicant who does not have a letter from a present direct supervisor or university faculty member, must indicate in the self-nomination letter the specific reason(s) why they were unable to secure a letter of recommendation from their present supervisor.

 6. For International Applicants ONLY: Please visit the Graduate School International Application Process website for application submission information.
-In addition to the above, International applicants will be required to submit the following application material.

 - Summer Semester: April 1